ccnmtl/worth3/README.md

 This is a central script that compiles the HTML templates together into the giant `index.html` that will be used for the single-page WORTH js app.
 As input, this script looks at `tree.json`, and the templates in `/templates/`.
-This script generates the `/worthapp/index.html` as output, which I've been generating and committing to git each time I make a change to `tree.json` or anything in `/templates/`.
+This script generates `/worthapp/index.html` as output, which I've been generating and committing to git each time I make a change to `tree.json` or anything in `/templates/`.